tiru-r/pi-agent-go/README.md

 J(A, B) = |A ∩ B| / |A ∪ B|     A, B = sets of char 3-grams
 ```

 A lookup returns a cached response when the best-match similarity exceeds the threshold (default 0.85).
 LRU eviction at 512 entries.
 The cache is wired into the OpenRouter provider; tool-use requests are never cached (their results depend on live filesystem/shell state).
+Enable it in config with `"semantic_cache": true`.

 #### Information-theoretic compaction